 The high school finds a new home at Cornerstone Church.

 The high school moves to Joy Christian Fellowship.
 Grace Christian School participates in the first Association of Christian Schools International (ACSI) District Spelling Bee competition.
 Since that time, Grace has sent several finalists to the national competition.

-Coach Andy Maurer develops the CCHS Football Program, which will go on to win two state titles: 2006 (2A) and under the coaching of Jon Gettman, again in 2013 (3A).
+Coach Andy Maurer develops the CCHS Football Program, which will go on to win three state titles: 2006 (2A) and twice under the coaching of Jon Gettman, again in 2013 (3A), and in 2017 (3A).
 The athletic programs thrive at Grace and Cascade over the years, with several sports teams bringing home District and State Championships.